andromache01/dam-removal-flow/README.md

 RhodyRStats 'geospatial_with_f' workshop at https://github.com/rhodyrstats/geospatial_with_sf/blob/master/geospatial_with_sf.Rmd).

-This code is designed to take an information file on dam removals, select those dams with associated USGS monitoring gages, and find the closest USGS reference gage.
+This code is designed to run as a whole in Rstudio.

+The code takes an information file on dam removals, selects those dams with associated USGS monitoring gages, and find the closest USGS reference gage.
 For each of these dams, the code will retrieve daily flow data from the USGS system.
 Then it will find the maximum 1 day flow for each year (for the reference gage and the downstream dam gage), then find how much flow at the dam gage differs for flow at reference gage, while correcting for respective drainage areas.
-This distribution of this value can be compared in "during" dam and "pre-dam" years.
-The output is designed to be a data frame, with the Dam Name, the p-value for during vs pre dam.
+This distribution of this value can be compared in "during" dam and "after-dam" years.
+The result of the "during" dam average divided by the "after" dam average and the p-value of a t-test on the two sets is moved into a data frame.
+The final output is a csv file.

 Warning: parts of this code may take substantial time and require internet.
 Also note that one function is used in this project.
 Although the standard